IBM-Swift/iOSSampleKituraKit/KituraiOS/README.md

 }
 ```

-This function doesn't take in any parameters as it performs a delete on the root path, removing all data.

-Finally, the user can choose to delete specific data dependant on the identifier passed in:
+Finally, the user can choose to delete specific data dependant on the identifier passed in.
+The below code performs a delete function on the client too, however it takes in an identifier as a parameter, enabling the specified ToDo item on the server to be deleted:

 ```swift
 func delete(url: String) {